Design Inspiration: Chinese New Year Marketing Ideas

 Many companies and even the Chinese government are offering some financial incentives this year with one goal in mind.
 They want to encourage people to stay at home during the celebrations next month.
 These incentives include cash bonuses, shopping vouchers, movie tickets, free entry to local attractions, and even food and decorations.

 Incentives aside, it is believed that people will be staying home more than they have in past years.
-With many places around the world facing increased restrictions due to new waves of the pandemic, there is a a lot of hesitation around travel at the moment.
+With many places around the world facing increased restrictions due to new waves of the pandemic, there is a lot of hesitation around travel at the moment.

-2021 Chinese New Year marketing ideas
+2022 Chinese New Year marketing ideas

 Identify what your customers want from you

-You can even post a survey or poll to decide on what type of content is best and collect feedback.
+You can even post a survey or poll via email marketing or social media to decide what type of content is best and collect feedback.
 The more targeted your approach, the better your results will be.
-Of course if this is your first year trying out some Chinese New Year marketing ideas, you’re testing the waters.
+Of course, if this is your first year trying out some Chinese New Year marketing ideas, you’re testing the waters.